 When Planets Wander too Close to a Star

-I was fortunate to get a chance to work on a project that makes a case about how inverse square law breaks down for a particular latitude on the planet and suggests a new mathematical model that can supersede it.
-The adjacent figure shows that at high latitudes we see a deviation from inverse square law.
-This deviation when incorporated in the General Circulation Model (GCM) may alter the predictions about the planet's climate.
+I was fortunate to get a chance to work on a project that makes a case about how inverse square law breaks down beyond a particular latitude on the planet and suggests a new numerical model that can supersede it.
+The adjacent figure shows the latitudinal zone where we see a deviation from the inverse square law.

 Cover Graphic Credit - Lorenzo Gavassino